Reliance shares see biggest intraday rise in decade; rivals hit by disruption worries

 Jio, with cheap data plans and freebies, has managed to become India's top mobile operator by subscribers and the second-biggest globally over the three years.

-Shares of multiplex chain operators PVR <PVRL.NS> and Inox Leisure <INOX.NS> fell as much as 8% and 10%, respectively, on the news, after trading resumed following a holiday on Monday.
+Shares of multiplex chain operators PVR and Inox Leisure fell as much as 8% and 10%, respectively, on the news, after trading resumed following a holiday on Monday.

 Reliance shares were also buoyed by the news that Saudi Aramco plans to invest roughly $15 billion for a 20% stake in its oil-to-chemicals business.